-The crux of the above discussions is that the State Commissions are independent statutory bodies having full powers to frame its own Regulations specifying terms and conditions for determination of Tariff and once such Regulations are notified, the State Commission is bound by these Regulations."
+The crux of the above discussions is that the State Commissions are independent statutory bodies having full powers to frame its own Regulations specifying terms and conditions for determination of Tariff and once such Regulations are notified, the State Commission is bound by these Regulations".

 - 12. The Commission has accordingly framed its own regulations for the purpose by taking into account the various State specific situations as well as the provisions made in the CERC RE Tariff Regulations, 2017 after duly balancing the consumers' interests in the State and the need for promotion of generation of electricity from renewable sources and also to encourage efficiencies.
 Since the regulations framed by the Commission and those specified by the CERC are applicable under different situations, the question of having two different tariff plans for a particular State/Region does not arise.
 The Commission otherwise also observed that there are not many SHPs in the State which may, in actual practice, be governed by the CERC Regulations, 2017. - 13.
-The Commission further observe on scrutiny of this petition finds that- - (a) the contents of this petition are factually incorrect.
-In the description of the parties, read with supporting affidavit and copy of Authorization (Annexure P-1) Sh.
-Arun Kumar is the authorised signatory of the petitioner Company and per Implementation Agreement (Annexure P-3), the petitioner Company, having registered office at Skipton Villa, the Ridge, Near Ritz, Shimla, is authorised to build own and operate the LEOND HEP of 1.00MW (subsequently enhanced capacity of 2 MW) located in Distt.
-Kangra, HP.
-But in the first opening para of the petition the petitioner Company is shown to have its registered office at 6, Shiv-Wastu, Tejpal Scheme, Road No-5, Vile Parle (East) Mumbai-400057 and the objective of the petitioner Company is shown to build own and operate Raura Hydro Electric Project in Distt.
-Kinnaur (HP); Further Sh.
-V.S.V.A.
-Rao has been shown its Authorised signatory;
+This Commission further observe on scrutiny of this petition finds that:-

-(b) the very opening para of the petition reads as under.-
+The very opening para of the petition reads as under.-